 In 1976 Frank Scardo published A Manual of Instruction for Local Search and Rescue Groups to help train local groups in search and rescue.
 In it, Frank pointed out the need for common training and intergroup coordination when he wrote “This course is intended to familiarize you with search and rescue techniques currently used by Forest Rangers.
 We have deliberately paralleled the procedures in order to facilitate integration of our joint efforts in the future.

-In 1987, New Jersey Forest Service Search and Rescue ended its official association with the Bureau of Parks and Forests when in changed its name and incorporated as New Jersey Search and Rescue®, Inc. Today, New Jersey Search and Rescue® still maintains strong ties to the Forest Service.
-Many members are also state Forest Wardens.
-Our name, New Jersey Search and Rescue®, Inc. was recognized as a Registered Mark by the US Patent Office in 1998.
+In 1987, New Jersey Forest Service Search and Rescue ended its official association with the Bureau of Parks and Forests when in changed its name and incorporated as New Jersey Search and Rescue®, Inc. Our name, New Jersey Search and Rescue®, Inc. was recognized as a Registered Mark by the US Patent Office in 1998.